NCI-NAACCR-Zone-Design/Louisiana/README.md

 sudo apt update && sudo apt install --no-install-recommends yarn
 ```

-### Github and Hosting

-You need to set up a Github repository where this will be hosted.
-The repository may be private.
-It must have Github Pages enabled and set to serve from the `docs/` directory (not the `gh-pages` branch).

 ### Data

 You need a shapefile of the CTA Zones.
 See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.